 We are lucky enough to have some wonderful spots in Southland to swim and gather shellfish.
 But we all need to be aware of the bacteria which affects water quality and can make us sick.

 Southlanders have helped to identify popular recreational spots that Environment Southland monitors for the indicators of harmful bacteria.
-You can find more on the harmful bacteria we test for here.

 Our monitoring sites are located at: